South Africa's Zuma admitted to hospital from prison | Politics

 - South Africa

+"No need to be alarmed, ... yet," the foundation said in a tweet.
+Correctional Services said in a statement earlier that a routine observation at the prison had prompted authorities to take Zuma to an outside hospital for further examination.

 "Everyone who is detained, including every sentenced prisoner, has the right to conditions of detention that are consistent with human dignity, including ... medical treatment," the statement said.
-It added that as a former president, Zuma's healthcare needs to require the involvement of South African Military Health Services.
+It added that, because he was a former president, Zuma's healthcare needs required the involvement of South African Military Health Services.

-Zuma, 79, was jailed for defying a constitutional court order to give evidence at an inquiry investigating high-level corruption during his nine years in office until 2018.
-Protests by his supporters broke out when Zuma handed himself in and escalated into riots involving looting and arson that President Cyril Ramaphosa described as an "insurrection".
+Zuma, 79, was jailed for defying a Constitutional Court order to give evidence at an inquiry investigating high-level corruption during his nine years in office until 2018.
+When Zuma handed himself in, protests by his supporters escalated into riots involving looting and arson that President Cyril Ramaphosa described as an "insurrection".

+Zuma, who was briefly permitted to leave jail on July 22 to attend the funeral of his younger brother, is due to appear in public again on Tuesday for his arms deal corruption trial.
+In this case, he is accused of receiving kickbacks over a $2 billion arms deal from the 1990s.
+He pleaded not guilty in May to charges including corruption, fraud, and money laundering.

+He has evaded prosecution for more than a decade and portrayed himself as the victim of a politically motivated witch-hunt.
+Efforts to prosecute him are seen as a test of South Africa's ability to hold powerful politicians to account.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)